Meet Martha Retallick

 Photography?
 Well, that was a different story.
 I felt like I was born to do it.
 In photography class, I was introduced to professional-grade cameras.
 What a difference!
 Through the viewfinder, I could see what the lens was focused on – and my skills took a giant leap forward.

-Since high school, my photographic journey has taken me on bicycle adventures through all 50 states, Tucson events that range from weddings to car shows, and my own back yard.
+Since high school, my photographic journey has taken me on bicycle adventures through all 50 states, to Tucson events that range from weddings to car shows, and right back home to the ever-changing plant life in my yard.
+Some of my yard photos are displayed in the banner images atop these pages, and others are in my portfolio.